quixio/quix-streams/docs/publish.md

 `EventData` consists of a record with a `Timestamp`, an `EventId` and an `EventValue`.

-You should imagine a list of `EventData` instances as a simple table of three columns where the `Timestamp` is the first column of that table and the `EventId` and `EventValue` are the second and third columns, as shown in the following table:
+You can imagine a list of `EventData` instances as a table of three columns where the `Timestamp` is the first column of that table and the `EventId` and `EventValue` are the second and third columns, as shown in the following table:

 | Timestamp | EventId     | EventValue                 |
 | --------- | ----------- | -------------------------- |